Quick Answer: How Much Water Should You Drink on Ozempic?

 Should I drink more water during Ozempic dose increases?

 This article is for informational purposes only and is not medical advice.
-P Water App is a wellness tool, not a medical device.
+P is a wellness tool, not a medical device.
 Always consult your healthcare provider before making changes to your medication or hydration routine.